Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Scope of this Function.

-The Date2Text() Function can be placed in TextBox on Report Header, use on Date-Field Query Column, or on the Main Form (Main Switchboard or Control Screen, etc.) as general info.
+The Date2Text() Function can be placed in a TextBox on the Report Header, used on a Date-Field Query Column, or on the Main Form (Main Switchboard or Control Screen, etc.) as general info.

 The Text2Date() Function.